CMB Spectral Distortions from Cooling Macroscopic Dark Matter: Introduction

 Witten first suggested \cite{Witten:1984rs} that DM could be composites of up, down and strange quarks assembled during the QCD phase transition.
 Subsequent proposals have included purely SM objects made of quarks \cite{strangematter} or baryons \cite{strangebaryon,chiral} of substantial average strangeness.
 A variety of BSM variations also exist ({\it e.g.}, \cite{colorsuperconductor}).
 Several authors have focused on the observational consequences (\cite{nuclearites,impactor,2015MNRAS.450.3418J}).

 Macros share with PBHs an important distinction from particle DM candidates: they achieve their low interaction rates by being massive, and therefore of much lower hypothetical number density.
 Non-observation of approximately nuclear-density Macros through the tracks they would have left in ancient mica \cite{2015MNRAS.450.3418J} demands $m_X\gsim 55$g.
 Limits on larger Macro masses have been obtained from gravitational micro-lensing ($m_X\lsim 2\times10^{20}$g) \cite{microlensingMACHO, microlensingGriest, microlensingSUBARU} and femto-lensing (excluding $10^{17}\lsim m_X\lsim 2\times10^{20}$g).
-These limits as quoted assume that the DM consists of Macros of a single mass -- an unlikely situation for a composite object, though the mass functions of Macros are model-dependent and difficult to predict~\cite{1990PhLB..240..179N}.
+These limits as quoted assume that the DM consists of Macros of a single mass -- an unlikely situation for a composite object.
+Macroscopic bound states of fermions (e.g. quarks or baryons) cannot be formed by gravitational collapse of adiabatic fluctuations in the radiation dominated era.
+They would arise typically from non-adiabatic fluctuations \cite{Witten:1984rs,1990PhLB..240..179N} or topological defects \cite{Liang:2016tqc} (e.g. from phase transitions) that enhance the fermion abundance relative to that of the radiation.
+Although there are stringent constraints on kaon or pion condensates, hyperons, and strange quark matter inside observed 2-$M_{\odot}$ or heavier neutron stars~\cite{2012ARNPS..62..485L,2001ApJ...550..426L}, these states may (or may not) be found in lighter neutron stars.
+Moreover, these exotic hadronic or quark matter equations of state (EOS) are theoretically allowed; hence, one should not abandon the possibility of their playing a role in the structure of Macros, which are certainly not the endpoints of ordinary stellar evolution.
+The mass functions of Macros are model-dependent and therefore difficult to predict~\cite{1990PhLB..240..179N}.
+We do not discuss further the origin of the Macros, but concern ourselves with their detection.

 Cosmological constraints on Macros, whether from the CMB or large scale structure, do not yet impinge on generic nuclear-density objects.

 The presence of dense assemblages of quarks or baryons from before BBN through today would undoubtedly have as-yet unexplored observational consequences, no matter the specific mechanism of their formation or stabilization.
 Novel physics peculiar to such Macros, with potential observational consequences include: \noindent1) slow pre-recombination cooling of the Macro compared to the ambient plasma: \phantom{SPA}a. distorting the spectra of the cosmic microwave \phantom{SPAa.}and neutrino backgrounds (CMB and CNB), \phantom{SPA}b. heating the post-recombination universe, or \phantom{SPA}c. contributing to the cosmic infrared background; \noindent2) production of nuclei (including heavy nuclei) through: \phantom{SPA}a. inefficiency in Macro assembly at formation, \phantom{SPA}b. evaporation, sublimation or boiling, especially \\ xxx soon after Macro formation, \phantom{SPA}c.
 Macro -Macro collisions; \noindent3),formation of binary Macros, with potential gravitational-wave and electromagnetic signals; \noindent4) DM self-interactions, especially in high-dens{}ity environments such as galactic cores; \noindent5) enhanced thermal and dynamical coupling of dark-matter to baryons and photons.